Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 The best thing about Elementor is that it is fully capable of creating a website from scratch (like one page website, portfolio website, news website, business websites, etc.).
 You can create posts, pages, themes, and even an eCommerce store without even installing other plugins for landing pages, popups, contact forms, coming soon, and maintenance pages.

-Check out this video to get a quick overview of Elementor:
+Go to the official Elementor website or check out this video to get a quick overview of Elementor:

 To set up a WordPress website with Elementor, follow these steps: